joepool/Hackintosh-HP-Z420-OpenCore/README.md

 This is currently not working, at the moment this repo is for me to keep track of things...
 I will update when I can boot.

+# Current Progress:
+It Boots!
+I havent tested everything yet, but once i have and fixed any issues, i will post a release!

 # My System
 Intel Xeon E5-1650 v2 CPU
 Nvidia Quadro K4000 GPU